APLConfiguration

 XCUIApplication* app = [XCUIApplication new];

-app.launchArguments = [c automationLaunchArguments]; // convert to launch argument
+app.launchArguments = [c automationLaunchArguments]; // Convert apply operation to launch arguments.

 }